idio-lang/DIPS/source/implementing-idio/extensions/implementation/location.rst

 in :file:`/usr/local`, so, :file:`/usr/local/emacs-{ver}`, say, and
 updated startup scripts to `have a nosey
 <https://www.wordreference.com/es/translation.asp?tranword=have%20a%20nosey>`_
-and allow people to pick up the latest bits and others could stick with a stable release.
+and allow daring people to pick up the latest bits and the more risk/surprise-averse could stick with a stable release.

 In the modern age of packaged installs, people compiling software is a rarity and we are forced into the single instance :file:`/usr/bin`